thuymmai/thuymmai/README.md

 - 👋 Hi, I’m @thuymmai
-- 👀 I’m interested in astronomy
+- 👀 I’m interested in photography
 - 🌱 I’m currently learning java
-- 😄 Pronouns: she/her

 <!---
 thuymmai/thuymmai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.